-So I do not rely on what women say because saying is not evidence of doing.
-I am suggesting that it is unreasonable to expect women to replicate the sexual miracles claimed by a tiny minority and that what is impossible for me to achieve is probably equally impossible for many other women.
+I use logical thinking, basic common sense and a knowledge of the prerequisites for orgasm (based on my own experience of masturbation and on what men need to orgasm by any means) to propose a theory about how orgasm is achieved.
+I suggest it is unreasonable to expect women to replicate the unrealistic sexual feats claimed by a tiny minority.
+What is impossible for me to achieve is probably equally impossible for other women.

 I have been capable of orgasm all of my adult life.
 I have also been adventurous with a lover but nothing worked until middle age.
-Even then although orgasm provides very pleasurable physical sensations I do not place the same emotional significance on genital stimulation and penetration that men do.
+Even then the climaxes I have had with a lover are very pleasurable physical sensations but I do not place the same emotional significance on genital stimulation that men do.
 It is simply not possible for other women to respond so totally differently.
 If they did, there would be significant numbers of women in the general population able to provide explicit accounts of how they achieve orgasm as a response to erotic stimuli.
 This is clearly not the case.
 Very few women are willing to say anything at all about sex and orgasm.

 It has taken me years of analysing my most personal sexual experiences (both alone and with a lover) for me to be able to describe not only what happens in my mind and to my body but also to suggest perhaps why. [i] In presenting this evidence, my challenge is that no one can accept that sex information today is so wrong!
 We’d rather base our sexual knowledge on a concoction of fantasy and ignorance than the research findings.
 So it’s small wonder that both sexes end up feeling inadequate and (even worse!) blaming a lover for not making sex as exciting as we think it should be!
 The embarrassment over sex is due to our unwillingness to accept the facts.

 [i] The history of science is part of the history of the freedom to observe, to reflect, to experiment, to record, and to bear witness.
 (Alan Gregg)